theima/ein/README.md

 The element created must be added to the 'initApp' function.
 #### View Template
 **Note:** At the moment the template must be a string.
+**Note:** tag and attribute names are case insensitive, but using lowercase is recommended.

 The view template is a html snippet describing the content of the view containing templates that will be replaced by values from the model.
 Templates can be used in text or in attribute values.